mkuchnik/PlumberApp/README.md

 As noted below, we used `jax[tpu]==0.2.19`.
 This gives us `libtpu-nightly-0.1.dev20210809`.

+#### Running
+Only one process can run with `libtpu` at a time.
+Therefore, if you encounter a problem with:
+`libtpu.so is already is used by anoter process.
+Not attempting to load libtpu.so in this process.`

+you will need to find and stop that process.

 ## A Simple Example
 In the `notebook` directory, we show how to run Plumber to analyze a simple